Trump, Cuomo agree to double N.Y. coronavirus testing

 Mr. Trump said Mr. Cuomo will be responsible for regulating labs and carrying out the testing, while his administration will assist New York in obtaining supplies.

 “The federal government will work along with the state on the national manufacturers and distributors,” Mr. Trump said.
-“We’ll all work together to help them secure additional tests.
-We hope it will work with the other states as well.”
+“Together we’ll all work together to help them secure additional tests and we hope this model will work with the other states as well.”

 For days Mr. Cuomo, a Democrat, said he was ready to lead on testing but needed the federal government to step in and wring chemicals, swabs and other supplies from the global supply chain.

-He said it doesn’t make sense for governors to compete with each other or — in the case of Maryland’s Larry Hogan — look to South Korea for tests he couldn’t find domestically.
+He said it doesn’t make sense for governors to compete with each other or — in the case of Maryland’s Larry Hogan, look to South Korea for tests he couldn’t find domestically.

 “Let’s just coordinate who does what.
 What do the states do, what does the federal government do?
 What do you do, and what do I do?”
 Mr. Cuomo said at his COVID-19 briefing in Buffalo, New York.